 Purchase a website template — There are thousands of templates you can now purchase online, plus ecommerce websites contain their own themes you can use that do not cost.
 Even if you do pay they usually cost around $20-$50 which is much cheaper than paying a designer.
 However, you should note that other competitors may have the same idea so your theme could be similar and lose its uniqueness.

 Get a low-cost logo — A logo is an important component for any branding and marketing efforts.
 Hiring a professional designer is likely not the cheapest route, but then again, good quality does not come cheap.
 Either way, it can be a good idea to take a look at 99Designs, 19 Dollar Logos or Fiverr for alternative options.
 99Designs is more expensive than the others but the quality is better — simply put, you will pay for quality so consider carefully.
 Changing your branding once you have launched can be quite expensive to implement (the online store itself, all the marketing materials, directory listings and so on), therefore select carefully.

 Domain name and hosting

-Every website needs a domain name for their brand and server for hosting.
+Every website needs a domain name for its brand and a server for hosting.
 However, note that all ecommerce websites also need an SSL (Secure Sockets Layer) certificate to encrypt sensitive data like payment information.
-Plus, search engines including Google are paying more attention to those websites that are more secure, and can be easily navigated on mobiles.
-There is a plethora of web hosting companies who can service your needs, it is merely a case of picking one that you like.
+Plus, search engines including Google are paying more attention to those websites that are more secure and can be easily navigated on mobiles.
+There is a plethora of web hosting companies that can service your needs, it is merely a case of picking one that you like.

 You don’t need to do them all, and probably cannot do them all as they may not be relevant for your brand and its products.
 If you’re unsure at which is best for you, then why not contact the team and ask for advice?